cyberfishy/Scrape-All-the-News/README.md

 # Scrape-All-the-News
-All the News That's Fit to Scrape
+All the News That's Fit to Scrape and comment on.